openharmony/docs/en/application-dev/ability-deprecated/stage-formextension.md

        }
 ```

-For details about how to implement persistent data storage, see [Lightweight Data Store Development](../database/database-preference-guidelines.md).
+For details about how to implement persistent data storage, see [Application Data Persistence Overview](../database/app-data-persistence-overview.md).

 The **Want** object passed in by the widget host to the widget provider contains a flag that specifies whether the requested widget is normal or temporary.